hikeventures/hikeventures.github.io/_posts/reviews/2013-06-25-gear-review-hmg-porter-4400-black.markdown

 layout: post
 ---

 Since I recently purchased a packraft, I realised quickly that my <a href="http://hikeventures.com/gear-review-laufbursche-huckepack-hp450/" target="_self">Laufbursche Huckepack</a>  is going to be a bit small for a multi-day packrafting trip.
 So I decided to order a Hyperlite Mountain Gear Porter 4400.
 I have used the Porter for a couple of years and I am quite happy with it as I can use it as an ultralight backpack for hiking, backpacking, packrafting and other backcountry trips.
-Here is a short review and some pictures of the Hyperlite Mountain Gear Porter 4400.
+Here is a short review and some pictures of the Hyperlite Mountain Gear Porter 4400. {% include disclaimer.html %}

 <a href="https://www.flickr.com/photos/90204224@N07/9185837748" title="HMG Porter 4400 "><img src="https://farm8.staticflickr.com/7392/9185837748_10b63a2e5d_b.jpg" width="600" height="661" alt="Hyperlite Mountain Gear HMG Porter 4400 black"></a>
 <!--more-->